 To meet the criteria of this offer, you must have Home or EU resident status and be paying the fees yourself.
 ERASMUS and Study Abroad students who have studied at least one semester may also be eligible.

-The fee reduction offer is not available to students joining a PGCE, integrated Masters degree (such as MComp, MSci and MNSW) MSc Advanced Fertility Practice, MSc Clinical Reproductive Medicine, PGCert Medical Leadership, MSc Midwifery, MSc Nursing, Professional Doctorate, or any MMed Medicine or MCh Surgery pathway.
+The fee reduction offer is not available to students joining a PGCE, integrated Masters degree (such as MComp, MSci and MNSW) MSc Advanced Fertility Practice, MSc Midwifery, MSc Nursing, PGDip Nursing, Professional Doctorate, or any MMed Medicine or MCh Surgery pathway.
+It will also not apply to research write-up or assessment fee amounts.

 Postgraduate Loans for Masters Degree Students